andreoliwa/nitpick/docs/quickstart.rst

     flake8 .

-Nitpick_ will download and use the opinionated `default style file`_.
+Nitpick_ will download and use the opinionated :gitref:`default style file <nitpick-style.toml>`.

 You can use it as a template to :ref:`configure-your-own-style`.